emielvanloon/sws_stats/one_sample_t_test.md

 ## Texts

 ### Title
-Compare P-value to significance level
+Compare the P-value to the significance level

 ### Question
 The significance level (#\alpha#) is $alpha.